-If, at any time, Developer or Developer's successors, grantees or assigns neglect or fail to properly maintain the System or any part thereof, then the City shall give written notice to Developer or Developer's successors, grantees or assigns (the "Default Notice").
-The Default Notice shall be in writing and shall list and describe the maintenance deficiencies and demand that they be corrected within thirty (30) days upon receipt by Developer of the Default Notice.
+If, at any time, Owner or Owner's successors, grantees or assigns neglect or fail to properly maintain the System or any part thereof, the City may notify Owner or Owner's successors, grantees or assigns.
+The notice shall be in writing and shall list and describe maintenance deficiencies and demand that they be corrected within thirty (30) days.

-The Default Notice shall further specify a date and place for a hearing to be held at least fourteen (14) days after the date on the Default Notice before the City Council, or such other board or official as the City Council may designate.
+The notice shall further specify a date and place for a hearing to be held at least fourteen (14) days after the date of the notice before the City Council, or such other board or official as the City Council may designate.
 At the hearing, the City Council (or other designated board or official) may affirm or modify the list and description of maintenance deficiencies and, for good cause shown, may extend the time for the deficiencies to be corrected.

-Thereafter, if the Developer has not corrected the maintenance deficiencies within the time specified in the Default Notice, or as extended by City Council, then the City may undertake the necessary corrective actions, and the City may maintain or repair the System for up to one (1) year.
-Such maintenance or repair of the System by the City shall not be construed to be a trespass or a taking of the Property, nor shall the City's actions vest in the public any right to enter or use the Property or use the System.
-Thereafter, if Developer or Developer's successors, grantees or assigns continue to not properly maintain the System, the City may, after providing similar written notice, schedule and hold another hearing to determine whether the City should maintain or repair the System for another year, and subject to a similar notice, hearing and determination in subsequent years.
+Thereafter, if the maintenance deficiencies are not corrected within the time allowed, the City may undertake the necessary corrective actions, and the City may maintain the System for up to one (1) year.
+Such maintenance of the System by the City shall not be construed to be a trespass or a taking of the Property, nor shall the City's actions vest in the public any right to enter or use the Property.
+Thereafter, if Owner or Owner's successors, grantees or assigns do not properly maintain the System, the City may, after providing similar written notice, schedule and hold another hearing to determine whether the City should maintain the System for another year, and subject to a similar notice, hearing and determination in subsequent years.